Skip to Main Content

 1. Make sure you have an app that allows you to annotate PDF files installed on your device.

 2. Create your Moodle assignment.
-In the settings, under "Feedback Types" make sure that "Feedback Files" is checked.
+In the settings, under "Feedback Types" make sure that "Feedback Files" and "offline grading worksheet" is checked.
 Under "Submission Types, uncheck "Online Text".

 3. Let your students know that they should convert their work to a PDF before submitting.